sib-swiss/sparql-llm/README.md

 * Chat web UI available at http://localhost:8000
 * OpenAPI Swagger UI available at http://localhost:8000/docs
 * Vector database dashboard UI available at http://localhost:6333/dashboard

+## 🧑‍💻 Contributing

+Checkout the [CONTRIBUTING.md](https://github.com/sib-swiss/sparql-llm/blob/main/CONTRIBUTING.md) page for more details on how to run the package in development and make a contribution.